Best Foot Massage Machine in Australia: Relief or More Pain for Plantar Fasciitis?

 - Persistent, Worsening Pain: If your pain isn't improving after several weeks of consistent home care, or if it's getting worse, it's a sign to seek professional help.

-- Numbness or Tingling: Especially if accompanied by muscle weakness, this could indicate a nerve issue that needs medical attention, far beyond what a best foot massage machine can address.
+- Numbness or Tingling: Especially if accompanied by muscle weakness, this could indicate a nerve issue that needs medical attention, far beyond what a foot and ankle massager can address.

 - Sudden, Severe Pain or Swelling: This might signal a fracture, severe sprain, or other acute injury.